GodofKim/hashtagger/README.md

 <img src="/Sample/Logo.png" width="240">

-#\#HashTagger
+# HashTagger

-##What is HashTagger?
+## What is HashTagger?
-HashTagger recommends you important words for hashtagging when you write a twit blahblah
+HashTagger is a very smart chrome extension app.
+It recommends you most important words from a text you've highlighted.
+Then you can pick them to use them as hashtags.

-This project is based on [3Line](http://github.com/GodofKim/3line).
+This small project is based on [3Line](http://github.com/GodofKim/3line).